stfcrux/Ecare_mobileApp/README.md

 .
 Implemented getting user's location
 .
 Implemented tracking of user's location
 .
 Setted up FireBase Server
 .
-Implemented User sign in and sign up (need to allow storage of user settings upon registration) .
+Implemented User sign in and sign up
+.
 Implemented contact List and ability to add contacts .
 Implemented the ability to change the nicknames of your contacts .
 Implemented Location routing from one point to another